-For many families in the area the run-up to the big day is still one of worry – and the cost of living crisis means that this year the need for help is greater than it has ever been.
+For many families in the area the run-up to the big day is a worrying time – and the cost of living crisis means that this year your help is needed more than ever.

-So, as readers gear up for the festive season, we are once again asking you to find just a little extra – one more gift which will bring a smile to a child’s face on Christmas Day.
+So, as readers gear up for their festive season, we are once again asking you to find just one more gift while shopping and leave them at drop off points all over the city.

-This is the ninth year the Gazette – along with our sister paper the Sunderland Echo – has teamed up with Hope 4 Kidz - which supports disabled and disadvantaged young people.
+This is the 10th year the Gazette has teamed up with Hope 4 Kidz – which helps disabled and disadvantaged young people across the region.

-Last year – thanks to your generosity – over 4,500 children received a collective £35,000 worth of presents on Christmas Day – gifts they would otherwise not have received.
+Last year – thanks to your generosity – nearly 5,000 children woke up to presents valued at £35,000 on Christmas Day – a gift many of them would otherwise not have received.

-She added: “The generosity of the people here is a credit to our area and the current cost of living crisis is a challenge for everyone.
+She added: “The generosity of the people who live in the city is a credit to our area and the current cost of living crisis is a challenge for everyone.

-"But your kindness for others who are less fortunate or going through strife out of their control, will make all the difference to the families who will be able give their children gifts on Christmas Morning.
+"But your kindness for others who are less fortunate or going through strife out of their control has, over the years, made all the difference to families who were be able give their children gifts on Christmas Morning.

-Ross Robertson, Editor of the Shields Gazette, said: “Every year our readers astound us with the generosity they show in our annual appeal and we hope that this year will be no exception.
+Liam Kennedy, editor of the Shields Gazette, said: “Every year, our readers stun us with the generosity they show in our annual appeal and we hope that this year will be no exception.

-"We do appreciate how difficult times are for a great many people at the moment because of the economic situation but we you all in advance for the way in which you respond to our appeal.”
+"We appreciate how difficult times are for many people at the moment but we also thank you in advance for the wonderful way we know you will respond to our appeal.”

 Drop off points have already been set up at shops and supermarkets all over the area and people are being invited to buy one extra toy or selection box and leave them in the collection bins and trolleys.

-The last day for donations at office collection points is December 16 - and December 19 for stores and leisure centres.
+The last day for donations is Monday December 19